not-things-modular/not-things-vcv/doc/timeseq/samples/SAMPLE-AND-HOLD.md

 }
 ```

-And following *input-trigger* definition will cause the `random-variable-trigger` internal trigger to be fired when the *input* detects an external trigger:
+And following *input-trigger* definition will cause the internal trigger with id `random-variable-trigger` to be fired when the *input* detects an external trigger:

 ```json
 { "input": { "ref": "input-random-variable-trigger" }, "id": "random-variable-trigger" }